kostya/thread_pool/README.md

 # thread_pool

 Simple Thread pool for Crystal.
 Only for calculate cpu heavy tasks in background threads.
 Not allowed to use any io operations (like: sockets, files, prints).
+THIS IS EXPIREMENT, may have bugs.

 ## Installation